Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 2. You can use either fresh or frozen cranberries, which is a great way to use up that stash in your freezer during the off season.

-3. They can be prepped ahead of time.
+3. They can be prepared ahead of time.
 Mix and cut them the day before, cover and let sit on a baking sheet in the fridge overnight to have them ready to bake first thing in the morning.

 4. They freeze like a dream.
 There’s nothing like a warm and toasty scone for breakfast without having to leave the house!